LF-digitala-kanaler/LFUI-components/README.md

     └── index.js ** Export for lfui.js and lfui.css**
 ```

-### Branches and releases
+### Working with branches and pull requests
-The latest work is always in the branch `main`.
-New features and patches are
+The latest (stable) work is always in the branch `main`.
+New features and
-added through pull requests.
+patches are added through pull requests.
+When working on a new feature, create

-When a new version is ready to be released we creat a new release tag and
+a new branch, keeping it up to date with the `main` branch while you work.
+When
-publish it to GitHub Packages.
+finshed, create a pull request and document any changes that have been made.

 #### Build and start the development server
 ```